Jodi’s latest book:

 Jodi Johnson:

-Author, Storyteller, Traveller, Trauma Resolution Therapist
+Author, Storyteller, Traveller, Cook, and Teacher

 Jodi Marie Johnson’s family has lived in Arizona for seven generations.
 She lives and writes from a western spirit.
 Jodi grew up exploring the deserts, mountains, canyons and creeks of her beloved Arizona.